luiisca/md-html-editor/src/demo.md

 # Pluto

-Pluto is an dwarf planet in the Kuiper belt.
+Pluto is a dwarf planet in the Kuiper belt.

 ```ts
 let greeting = "hello";